psoerensen/gact/README.md

 Below is a set of tutorials used for the gact package:

-This tutorial is designed to download and set up the gact database, which is focused on genomic associations for complex traits:
+Download and set up the gact database, which is focused on genomic associations for complex traits:
 [Download and install a gact database](Document/Download_install.html)

-This tutorial focuses on processing and preparing genotype data from the 1000 Genomes Project (1000G) for different ancestries (European, East Asian, South Asian):
+Processing and preparing genotype data from the 1000 Genomes Project (1000G) for different ancestries (European, East Asian, South Asian) used for different genomic analysis:
 [Processing 1000G data](Document/Process_1000G.html)

-This tutorial focuses on computing sparse Linkage Disequilibrium (LD) matrices for 1000 Genomes Project (1000G) data across different ancestries and exploring this data:
+Computing sparse Linkage Disequilibrium (LD) matrices for 1000 Genomes Project (1000G) data across different ancestries and exploring this
+data:
 [Compute sparse LD matrices and LD scores for 1000G data](Document/Compute_sparseLD_1000G.html)

-This tutorial is designed for incorporating new genetic association data into an existing gact database:
+Downloading and processing summary statistics from genome-wide association studies (GWAS):
 [Incorpotate genetic association data into database](Document/Ingest_new_GWAS_data.html)

-This tutorial is dedicated to gene analysis using the VEGAS (Versatile Gene-based Association Study) approach within the context of the gact and qgg frameworks in R:
+Gene analysis using the VEGAS (Versatile Gene-based Association Study) approach using 1000G LD reference data:
 [Gene analysis using
 VEGAS](Document/Gene_analysis__new_GWAS_data_vegas.html)